 How to Pay for Drug Rehab With Oxford Health Insurance

-Oxford covers mental health and addiction treatment, but the coverage will vary based on the individual plan you have.
-You can confirm your benefits with American Addiction Centers is in-network with many insurance companies, offering patient the help they need to recover from their substance addiction.
+Oxford covers mental health and addiction treatment, but coverage varies based on the individual plan you have.
+American Addiction Centers is in-network with many insurance companies, offering patient the help they need to recover from their substance addiction.

 Forms of rehab that may be covered by Oxford include:

-- Inpatient/residential treatment.
-This type of treatment takes place in a hospital or freestanding facility.
+- Inpatient or residential treatment, this type of treatment takes place in a hospital or freestanding facility.
 Generally, you temporarily live at the facility under 24/7 supervision and engage in group and individual therapy.
 Programs offer medical care and include varying levels of amenities.
 These programs can range from a few weeks to several months, but most are 1 to 3 months.

-- Outpatient treatment.
-Standard outpatient programs usually consist of 1 or 2 visits per week, without overnight stays.
-During outpatient rehab, you work with a counselor in one-on-one sessions and/or in a group setting.
+- Outpatient treatment, standard outpatient programs usually consist of 1 or 2 visits per week, without overnight stays.
+During outpatient rehab, you work with a counselor in one-on-one sessions or in a group setting.
 This treatment may follow time spent in residential rehab, partial hospitalization, or an IOP program.

 Your Oxford Health plan may limit the number of days or sessions that you can spend in care.
 Some plans also have maximum total amounts that will be covered.